keyboardio/Chrysalis-Firmware-Bundle/docs/chrysalis-enabled-firmware.md

   LEDs.
 - Automatically turning LEDs off after some time, via `IdleLEDs` and `PersistentIdleLEDs`, provided by th [IdleLEDs][plugin:idle-leds] plugin.
-- Chrysalis-editable macros via [DynamicMacros][plugins:dynamic-macros],
+- Chrysalis-editable macros via [DynamicMacros][plugin:dynamic-macros],
   configured to leave a fair amount of storage space available for macros, space permitting.
 Around 512 bytes is a reasonable minimum, with 4096 bytes being a very generous amount.
 At this time, more than 4k storage space reserved for